xli1224/stephenmcd.github.com/_posts/tumblr/2010-09-28-on-modern-web-development.md

 technologies each day, can they be expected to be experts in several different IDEs and switch between them freely?
-If only these different programming environments could be used from the same editor - what a joy it would be as a practicing polyglot!
+If only these different programming environments could be used from the same editor - what a joy it would be as a practising polyglot!

-On the plus side languages like C# and Java are relatively clean and consistant when compared to abominations such as PHP, which truly is a disorganized mess - functions named using both verb_noun and noun_verb, lots of similar functions with no apparent naming convention (Eg: `sort()`, `arsort()`, `asort()`, `ksort()`, `natsort()`, `natcasesort()`, `rsort()`, `usort()`, `array_multisort()`, `uksort()`) and a weak type system that can
+On the plus side languages like C# and Java are relatively clean and consistent when compared to abominations such as PHP, which truly is a disorganised mess - functions named using both verb_noun and noun_verb, lots of similar functions with no apparent naming convention (Eg: `sort()`, `arsort()`, `asort()`, `ksort()`, `natsort()`, `natcasesort()`, `rsort()`, `usort()`, `array_multisort()`, `uksort()`) and a weak type system that can